 She has also trained at the heart of the Bujinkan world, in Japan Tokyo and specifically a small village called, Noda-shi with Grandmaster Soke Hatsumi Masaaki.
 Also trained with a number of other masters in Ninjutsu whilst there; Seno Sensei, Noguchi Sensei but predominately with Nagato Sensei under whose instruction she now trains.
 It was Nagato Sensei that agreed with Soke Hatsumi that Raven should be awarded 9th Dan grade, after they saw her technique during training at the hombu dojo.

 Raven has also trained with other residents in Japan within the Bujinkan world.
 With Rob Renner (Zero Point Dojo), Sean Askew, Elizabeth Jane Sally and Darren Horvath, who cut Raven while she was seated, eyes closed, for her Godan (Sakki) test.

 Taking from all of the above teachings together with her own personal experience and unique way of movement, she has developed a fluid, strong and powerful ability within the ninpo traditions and guides others to find their own unique way within the ninpo tradition.

 In addition to continually developing her own skills and learning she is committed to the development of others and will often be characterised as a perfectionist.
 She has taught both nationally and internationally.
 Running dojo’s in Cambridge and Peterborough.
 She has also given seminars in Slovakia and taught military personnel at USA base Mildenhall.
-She helped with the instruction of Cambridge Police Force and conducted security personnel, close protection training as well as women’s defence course.
+She helped with the instruction of Cambridge Police Force and conducted security personnel, close protection training as well as women’s defence courses.